Sumner Welles: Early life

-Benjamin Sumner Welles was born in New York City, the son of Benjamin Sumner Welles Jr. (1857–1935) and Frances Wyeth Swan (1863–1911).
-He preferred to be called Sumner after his famous relative Charles Sumner, a leading Senator from Massachusetts during the Civil War and Reconstruction.
+Benjamin Sumner Welles III was born on October 14, 1892, in New York City to Benjamin Sumner Welles Jr. and Frances Wyeth Swan.
+His elder sister was Emily Frances Welles, who married Harry Pelham Robbins.
+He preferred to be called "Sumner" after his famous relative Charles Sumner, a leading Senator from Massachusetts during the American Civil War and Reconstruction.
 His family was wealthy and was connected to the era's most prominent families.
-He was a grandnephew of Caroline Webster Schermerhorn Astor, known as "the Mrs. Astor".
+He was a grandnephew of Caroline Schermerhorn Astor, known as "the Mrs. Astor".
 Among his ancestors were Thomas Welles, a colonial Governor of Connecticut, and Increase Sumner, Governor of Massachusetts from 1797 to 1799.
 Although the two men were occasionally mistaken for cousins, Welles was no relation to director Orson Welles.

 The Welles family was also connected to the Roosevelts.
-A cousin of Sumner Welles married James "Rosy" Roosevelt, Jr., half-brother of future President Franklin D. Roosevelt (FDR).
+His first cousin once removed Helen Schermerhorn Astor married James Roosevelt Roosevelt, half-brother of future President Franklin D. Roosevelt (FDR).
 At the age of 10, Welles was entered in Miss Kearny's Day School for Boys in New York City.
 In September 1904, he entered Groton School in Massachusetts, where he remained for six years.
 There he roomed with Hall Roosevelt, the brother of Eleanor Roosevelt.
 In March 1905 at the age of 12 Welles served as a page at Franklin D. Roosevelt's wedding to Eleanor.

 Welles attended Harvard College where he studied "economics, Iberian literature and culture", and graduated after three years in 1914.